NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 - Day 1: basics of quantum computing and central algorithms and intro to Qiskit (gates, how to use IBM’s 5-qubit computer etc)
 - Day 2: Discussions of Entaglement, quantum state preparation, solving quantum mechanical problems, simulation of the Schroedinger equation, many-body problems, simple Hamiltonians like pairing hamiltonian, Lipkin model, simple spin hamiltonians
-- Day 3: Continuation of themes from day 2, quantum tomography, tests of error correction on IBM’s 5-qubit machine, quantum field theory and quantum computing
+- Day 3: Continuation of themes from day 2, quantum tomography, tests of error correction on IBM’s 5-qubit machine, quantum field theory and quantum computing.
+- Possible teachers:
+  -  Ben Hall on many-body and QC
+  -  Ryan LaRose, error correction
+  -  Jacob Watkins, quantum simulations
+  -  Giovanni Pederiva, QFT and QC

 ## Course Content and detailed plan
 The lecture plan is as follows.
+Add lab tour.
+Split into advanced and basic participants.
+Require: quantum mechanics at undergrad level, linear algebra, python programming.
+Add refresher on python and other material.
+In person plus hybrid, lectures on zoom, recorded.
+Breakout sessions could be online.
 ### Monday June 20

 - Lectures 9am-12.30pm
+  - 9am-945am
+  - 10am-1045am
+  - coffee break 1045-11am
+  - 11-1145
+  - 12-1245
-- Lunch  1230pm-2pm
+- Lunch  1245pm-2pm
-- Lectures and hands-on sessions 2pm-5pm
+- Hands-on sessions 2pm-5pm, with small break.
+Tie in on day one lectures
+  - 2pm-245pm
+  - 3pm-345pm
+  - 4pm-5pm

 ### Tuesday June 21